SelrahcD/selrahcd.github.io/_posts/2016-02-27-write-code-for-the-dumbest-person-you-know.md

 Please stop doing something everyone knows about in some other clever way.
 It's cool that you know everything about your tools, but what will be cooler is that you know when to use or use not a feature.
 [I don't want to be suprised while reading code](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

 I want to read code as I read books, simple ones.
-I want to read book as I read Harry Potter, translated in french.
+I want to read book as I read Harry Potter, translated.
+In french.
 As I said, I'm dumb, and I'm lazy...

 Take a break, think two minutes about the piece of code you're about to craft : can you make it simple ?
 Can the dumbest person you know understand it ?
 Will she be surprised ?